The Age of the Aged Care Technology

 Health Delivery Turning into Comfort Aging

-Humanizing technology to integrate health into aged care system, extended lifespan and well-being has the potential to increase older individuals’ freedom of choice, their ability to exercise their rights for a full life independence, keeping connected, active, and support professional fulfillment.
+Humanizing technology to integrate health into aged care technology solutions, extended lifespan and well-being has the potential to increase older individuals’ freedom of choice, their ability to exercise their rights for a full life independence, keeping connected, active, and support professional fulfillment.
 The collaboration of humans and machines allow us to develop a multichannel health delivery system with the individual at its core.
 Precision diagnoses, effective monitoring, tailored health metrics management, personalized treatments based on smart sensors, LOCs (lab-on-a-chip), remote patient monitoring devices, health data analysis, and AI algorithms are tangible benefits.

 Entire new approaches to self-awareness that control activities, choices, and lifestyles leading to a state of holistic health means fewer hospital visits as well as less financial pressure on aged care facilities.
 The socio-economic benefits of such a leap come also with the improved mental health of individuals, while providing timely care and medical interventions at reduced costs.